ruuda/blog/posts/build-system-insights.md

 after a system update had replaced Python 3.6 with 3.7.
-My first reinstallation attempt failed, because I had `CC` set to Clang, and the Python package tried to build native code that only compiled with GCC.
+My first reinstallation attempt failed, because I had `CC` set to Clang, and a Python package tried to build native code that only compiled with GCC.
 I am confident that two years from now
 I will still be able to build the generator for this blog, but I am not sure whether I will be able to get the currently pinned versions of the Python dependencies to run.

-Rust’s version manager Rustup learned this lesson recently with the [introduction][rustup] of a toolchain file.
+To drive the point home:
+I recently tried to compile a two-year old [Rust project][convec] of mine, that compiled with a nightly toolchain at the time.
+I never wrote down the exact compiler version I used, so it took me an hour of trying nightly toolchains that were published around that time, before I found one that could compile the project.
+Fortunately Rust’s version manager recently [introduced][rustup] a toolchain file, so the compiler version can be pinned as part of the build definition that is under source control.

 Managing the compiler also removes much of the need for a traditional `configure` script.
 Libraries may want to support multiple toolchains, but for binaries a lot of complexity can be avoided.

-Try that on a two-year old [Rust project][convector] of mine:
-`cargo build` no longer works.
-(Was able to fix after an hour of trying toolchains from around that time ...
-I never wrote down the exact version.)

 When checking out v1.0.0 of a [Rust project][hound] of mine (released three years ago), a plain `cargo build` no longer works,